Updating your browser will give you an optimal website experience. Learn more about our supported browsers.

 Will

-A Will is a legal document describing how you want your estate distributed after you pass away.
+A will is a legal document describing how you want your estate distributed after you pass away.
 However, a Will does not impact who receives your TCDRS benefit — that is determined by your beneficiary designation.

 Review Your Estate Plan Regularly